 25. Micro Two-Strand Twists on 4a Hair

-If you have medium length to long hair and are looking for a protective hairstyle that will last 4-8 weeks without using hair extensions, then I recommend getting mini twists.
-Mini or micro twists looks are lightweight, tension-free, and elegant.
-They are perfect for someone who wants to take a break from kanekalon hair or for anyone who would like to grow out her edges.
+If you have medium-length to long hair and are looking for a protective hairstyle that will last 4-8 weeks without using hair extensions, then I recommend getting mini twists.
+Mini or micro twist looks are lightweight, tension-free, and elegant.
+They are perfect for someone who wants to take a break from kanekalon hair or for anyone who would like to grow out their edges.